codeadamca/_readme/index.markdown

 ## readme.css

-The _readme guidelines also include a basic CSS file hosted in this repo that adds some basic CSS rules to the GitHub default styles for Markdown conversion.
+The _readme guidelines also include some basic CSS rules to the GitHub default styles for Markdown conversion.
 To apply these CSS rules just import the `readme.css` file at the top of the markdown file (or directly after the `#` title if you have one):

 ```html
 <style>@import url("//readme.codeadam.ca/readme.css");</style>